mibradl/DevOps/Chapter11_Kubernetes_on_AWS_EKS/Module_2_Create_EKS_Cluster_with_AWS_Mgmt_Console/README.md

                 secret_key     ****************6tqJ shared-credentials-file
                 **region                us-east-1      config-file    ~/.aws/config

-                The region has already been create and this is where the cluster will run
+                The region has already been created and this is where the cluster will run

                 aws eks update-kubeconfig --name eks_cluster-test